Taco Bell Logo

 Taco Bell Logo 1972-1985

 Several establishments continued to use the old logo with letters in multi-colored rectangles, but in parallel with it, a business version appeared.
-It is made in a restrained style – both in shape and in color.
+It is made in a restrained style – in shape and color.
 The graphics are no longer in it – only large block letters in brown with serifs.
 The emblem with monochrome uppercase lettering has been around for over a decade.
 Its main feature is in elongated bold lines with spikes at the ends.
 “A,” “C,” and “L” also have diagonal cuts that form a sharp corner.

 1985 – 1994